kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 #### Caching

-Tempo can use [a cache](https://grafana.com/docs/tempo/latest/operations/caching/) that acts in different levels that is used by default with Tanka and Helm deployment examples.
+Tempo offers multi-level [caching](https://grafana.com/docs/tempo/latest/operations/caching/) that is used by default with Tanka and Helm deployment examples.
 It uses external cache, supporting Memcached and Redis.
 The lower level cache has a higher hit rate, and caches bloom filters and parquet data.
 The higher level caches frontend-search data.